nyrahul/ietf-data/DCO_performance_report.md

     2. wait for inter-sample-interval

 ### Thread change_node_location:
-The aim of this thread is to move the 6LR nodes such that dependent (sub)child nodes start realigning to new parents results in route invalidation procedure been initiated.
+The aim of this thread is to move the 6LR nodes such that dependent (sub)child nodes start realigning to new parents resulting in route invalidation procedure been initiated.
 1. Get connected node cardinality for the 6LR node.
 Cardinality refers to the number of child nodes connected through this 6LR.
 Note that we do not use routing table size because it may contain stale entries.
 2. Get the node with highest cardinality.
 3. Change this node's location such that the wireless range is out of reach